camilouribebotta/visual-essays/docs/help.md

 #### MapWarper tile layers

 MapWarper is an open source tool and online service that generates map tiles from image files.
-A common use case for this is to overlay an historical map on base map tiles.
+A common use case for this is overlaying an historical map on base map tiles.
 MapWarper provides tools for fitting an image to base map geo-coordinates by relating map feature points.

 ## Essay Authoring